mbogosian/balanced-hangman/README.md

 appreciate guidance and feedback from people who have traveled further down than I (which is pretty much everyone, as near as I can tell).

-TODO - describe architecture here
+Basically, `index.php` (and the DOM) serves as the view.
+The `Bahaman.Screen` class kind of serves the role of the controller.
+The `Bahaman.Client` class serves as an abstraction to both parts of the application logic, namely the hangman server (through a hosted proxy; see [Server Issues](#Server Issues)) as well as my homegrown script to enable **hints mode**&trade;.

+That’s about it.

-<a name="Observations About The Server Reference Implementation">Observations About The Server Reference Implementation</a>
+<a name="Observations About The Server Reference Implementation"></a>Observations About The Server Reference Implementation
 ---------------------------------------------------------------------------------------------------------------------------

 If there’s an API doc published somewhere, I haven’t found it.
 Maybe